nl2go/ansible-role-network-encryption/README.md

 Separate networks can be configured using `network_encryption_networks` variable.
 The `name` of the network is mandatory and used for identification.
 Pre-shared key can be specified using `psk`.

+    network_encryption_networks:
+      - name: default
+        interface: eth0
+        psk: secret

+The interface can be specified using `interface` variable.
+If not specified, it defaults to `ansible_default_ipv4.interface`.

     network_encryption_host_networks:
       - name: default